 CANDESAN is used to treat:

 - high blood pressure, also called hypertension

-- heart failure, usually in combination with other medicines.
+- heart failure, usually in combination with other medicines to treat your condition.

 CANDESAN lowers blood pressure by dilating (expanding) small blood vessels from the heart, letting the blood be pumped around the body more easily.

 Heart failure means that the heart muscle cannot pump blood strongly enough to supply all the blood needed throughout the body.
 Heart failure is not the same as heart attack and does not mean that the heart stops working.

 Heart failure may start off with no symptoms, but as the condition progresses, patients may feel short of breath or may get tired easily after light physical activity such as walking.
 Some patients may wake up short of breath at night.
 Fluid may collect in different parts of the body, often first noticed as swollen ankles and feet.